geerlingguy/ansible-role-jenkins/README.md

 If you are running Jenkins behind a proxy server, configure these options appropriately.
 Otherwise Jenkins will be configured with a direct Internet connection.

+    jenkins_proxy_compatibility: false

+If you cannot control your client IP  and it is different that what is stored in your cookie (going through a 3rd party proxy that has multiple client IPs) you will have CSRF issues.
+To workaround that you might need to [enable proxy compatibility mode](https://www.jenkins.io/doc/book/managing/security/#cross-site-request-forgery) by setting the jenkins_proxy_compatibility option to true.

 ## Dependencies

 None.